staedti/frontendmentor-qr-code/README-template.md

 First i got style declarations into the html-document by using :root-Variables for the colors.
 Defining Font via embed Google Font Outline in Head and defining body-tag for font-family and classes for regular and bold.

+After then i building the structure of the body: div with id "container" to catch Image, H1 and Paragraph Embedding QR-Code-Image with img-tag
+Writing H1
+Writing p
+Styling container with white background, aligning with flexbox.

 ### Built with